bambora-na/dev.na.bambora.com/source/docs/guides/merchant_report.md

 ### Request Headers

-Requests to the settlement endpoint should include two request headers: a `Content-type` header with the value `application/json` and a `Authorization` header which is outlined in the next section.
+Requests to the merchant endpoint should include two request headers: a `Content-type` header with the value `application/json` and a `Authorization` header which is outlined in the next section.